anntzer/mplterm/README.rst

 Protocols
 ---------

-- The ``iterm2`` protocol is supported by the iterm2 and wsltty_ terminals.
+- The ``iterm2`` protocol is supported by the iterm2, WezTerm, and wsltty_
+  terminals.
 Note that plain mintty_ is not supported.
 - The ``kitty`` protocol is only supported by the kitty terminal.
 The implementation is currently based on ``icat``, and thus requires ImageMagick.
 - The ``sixel`` protocol requires a `sixel-capable terminal`_ (xterm_ and